 Give your baby the opportunity to learn how to soothe themselves to sleep.
 It will encourage independent sleep, which will greatly help them in the long run.

 Manage your expectations

-Another advice that I wished I heard much more often, other than other sleeping techniques, was managing my expectations about my baby’s sleep.
+Another advice that I wished I heard much more often, other than sleeping techniques, was managing my expectations about my baby’s sleep.